yfralam/yfralam.github.io/content/posts/anomalies/pheno.md

 ![Feynman diagram corresponding to axial anomaly.](/posts/anomalies/img/dJ.PNG)

 where the diagram with 0 external photons cancels by conservation of momentum \\(q=0\\), the ones with 1 or 3 photons cancel due to charge conjugation symmetry, and the diagrams with \\(n_\gamma >3\\) we can cancel as their superficial degree of divergence shows they are no worse that log divergent.
-We can shift momenta such that digrams will end up cancelling.
+We can shift momenta such that diagrams will end up cancelling.

 Adding covariant higher derivative terms for the photon ( \\(\mathcal L \supset F (\partial^2/\Lambda^2)^n ) F\\) ), one can show (as ABJ did) that higher loop effects will cancel.

 ![The only type of diagram that contributes](/posts/anomalies/img/triangle.PNG)

 Thus, we are left with the conclusion that the axial anomaly is *one loop exact*.
-The only contribution come from the triangle diagrams we know and love.
+The only contributions come from the triangle diagrams we know and love.
 This is a big deal.
 Almost always the anomaly is one loop exact.
 In simple terms, the deep reason behind this is that the anomaly is a topological term (as we will see), which takes integer values, and thus, **cannot vary continuously**.

 There is a deeper reason coming from supersymmetry and localization, but we can go down that avenue in the future.